 - Dice reports Q3 revenue up 10%: Dice’s Q3 revenues of $52.6 million represented a year over year increase of 10%.
 Net income was down, however.
 The company also reported that 1,200 recruiters are using their new OpenWeb service.
 Oh, and by the way: they also acquired OnTargetJobs for $50 million.
 Busy folks over there!

-- Job hunters love mobile, says SimplyHired: Although this won’t be a surprise to you, SimplyHired reports that their mobile-based job search traffic jumped from 2.3 million in 2012 to 9.3 million in 2013. traffic now represents about 30% of the site’s total job search traffic.
+- Job hunters love mobile, says SimplyHired: Although this won’t be a surprise to you, SimplyHired reports that their mobile-based job search traffic jumped from 2.3 million in 2012 to 9.3 million in 2013.
+Mobile traffic now represents about 30% of the site’s total job search traffic.

-- Indeed expands: After launching their office in Ireland in March 2012 with 100 employers, is now planning to add another 100.
+- Indeed expands: After launching their office in Ireland in March 2012 with 100 employers, Indeed is now planning to add another 100.

 - LinkedIn gets between you and your email: LinkedIn has launched Intro, a software product that embeds public LinkedIn profiles into emails received by iPhone users.
 This brought about immediate concerns about security and privacy.
 LinkedIn responded…vaguely.
 In other LI news, Q4 revenue is reported to be trailing analysts’ expectations.